didiooi/beginnersguideML/README.md

 ### UNDERSTAND HOW IT IS BEING APPLIED
 Last but not least, learn how data science and its architectures are being applied in the **REAL WORLD**.
 Start by figuring out which **industries you are interested in**, research about how they are (or are not) integrating traditional methods and products with advanced analytics and emerging technologies into their existing or future products, workflow pipelines or supply chain etc.
 Be the big picture problem solver.
 Then VOILA!
 Your journey begins!

+For the **Geologist** and the **Geophysicists**, I recommend keeping up-to-date with these two journals: [Computers and Geoscience](https://www.journals.elsevier.com/computers-and-geosciences) journal and [Leading Edge](https://library.seg.org/toc/leedff/current).
+For open-source tools please visit our open-source collaborative effort [Open Geoscience](https://github.com/softwareunderground/awesome-open-geoscience)!

 ## 2. Background for the Newbies
 People often get mixed-up with the term Machine Learning (ML), Deep Learning (DL) and how it relates to Artificial Intelligence (AI).